Rhythm Heaven Fever: Development

 Producer Yoshio Sakamoto and Nintendo SPD Group No.1 were responsible for the programming, graphic design, and some of the music in the game.
 The development team made some prototypes using 3D models, however, they felt that the flow of the games worked best with 2D animation.
 Motion controls were also ignored in favor of more accurate button controls.

 Collaborator and musician Tsunku and his music studio TNX created several of the performed vocal songs found throughout the game.
 These songs are "Tonight" (used in Remix 3), "Lonely Storm" (used in Karate Man, with a remixed version used in its sequel), "Dreams of Our Generation" (used in Night Walk), "I Love You, My One and Only" (used in Remix 8), and "Beautiful One Day" (used in Remix 9), performed by Mana Ogawa, Soshi, Nice Girl Trainee, The Possible, and Canary Club respectively.
 For the English version, these songs were re-recorded by Annette Marie Cotrill, Aimee Blackschleger, and Clinton Edward Strother.
 Soundtrack albums for the game were only released in Japan.
 The first has all of the music from the game, which was released on August 24, 2011, and the second has the vocal songs used in the game, which was released on August 31, 2011.

 In the English versions of the game, an endless minigame based on manzai routines was removed due to the dialogue focused nature of the game and was replaced with another minigame from Rhythm Tengoku known as "Mr. Upbeat".
 The European and Australian versions of the game allow players to toggle between English and Japanese voices and songs.

 Reception

-The game received "favorable" reviews according to the review aggregation website Metacritic.
-In Japan, Famitsu gave it a score of one nine, two eights, and one seven for a total of 32 out of 40, and it sold over 100,000 copies in the country in its first week.
-Jose Otero from 1Up.com gave the game an A−, stating: "The amount of mileage Nintendo squeezes out of Rhythm Heaven Fever's two-button gameplay is remarkable -- more than 50 mini-games including regular stages, rhythm toys, and endless games to play -- especially in a time when the kind of games I typically consume require more button inputs."
+Rhythm Heaven Fever received "generally favorable" reviews on review aggregation website Metacritic.
+Reviewers from the Japanese magazine Famitsu rated the game with one seven, two eights and one nine, bringing the total score to a 32/40.

+Fever sold over 100,000 copies in the country in its first week.
+Jose Otero from 1Up.com gave the game an A−, stating: "The amount of mileage Nintendo squeezes out of Rhythm Heaven Fevers two-button gameplay is remarkable -- more than 50 mini-games including regular stages, rhythm toys, and endless games to play -- especially in a time when the kind of games I typically consume require more button inputs."